Consolidation of the NC Principal Fellows Program (NCPFP) and Transforming Principal Preparation Program (TP3)

 Considerations:

-1. If you’re interested in participating in the TP3, be sure your school principal knows — they are your strongest advocate.
+1. If you’re interested in participating in the NCPFP, be sure your school principal knows — they are your strongest advocate.
 Work together to ensure district-level leadership such as Human Resource Directors and your Superintendent know your intent to become a school leader.

 For additional information or general queries, email Dr. Tony Stewart at alstewart@northcarolina.edu.